RusPiRo/ruspiro-console/README.md

 code written at the earliest possible point in the main crate of the binary (e.g. the kernel)
 ```
 use ruspiro_console::*;
-use ruspiro_uart::*; // as we demonstrate with the Uart.
+use ruspiro_uart::*; // as we demonstrate the usage with the Uart.

 fn demo() {
     let mut uart = Uart::new(); // create a new uart struct